Orientation

 BEFORE ORIENTATION

-COMPLETE THE UTMA, IF NEEDED
+COMPLETE THE UTMA

-COMPLETE THE CHEMISTRY ASSESSMENT, IF NEEDED
+COMPLETE THE CHEMISTRY ASSESSMENT

-COMPLETE THE AP/IB/SAT/ACT/DUAL CREDIT SURVEY
+COMPLETE THE AP/IB/DUAL CREDIT SURVEY

 Completing this survey assists with advising and is not equivalent to sending in your exam scores to UT Austin, claiming any applicable credit, or sending in your dual credit transcripts from a community college to UT Austin.
+These topics will be covered in more detail in your CNS Foundations seminar during the fall semester and you can discuss any questions in the fall semester with an academic advisor.

 SET UP A ZOOM ACCOUNT